-How many people follow you whole-heartedly, doing extraordinary work?
+“Followers”.
+How many people follow you wholeheartedly, doing extraordinary work?

-It might sound demeaning to call some people followers and others leaders but the truth of the matter is that we all play multiple roles in our lives.
+It might sound demeaning to call some people followers and others leaders.
+The truth is, we all play multiple roles in our lives.
 Sometimes we are a leader, sometimes a follower.
 In all cases, guess what, the best leaders have awesome followers!
 The inverse is true as well, the worst leaders don’t have any followers.
-They have people that ‘report’ to them, but reporting to a leader, does not equal engagement or willingness to go the extra mile when asked.
+They have people that ‘report’ to them but reporting to a leader does not equal engagement or willingness to go the extra mile when asked.
 The number of employees who have mentally quit but stayed in their job is alarming.
-You can tell a good leader by how many people follow them whole-heartedly, doing extraordinary work.
+You can tell a good leader by how many people follow them wholeheartedly, doing extraordinary work.

 Tom Rath and Barry Conchie became famous for a book they entitled Strengths Based Leadership.
 Their research looked at the positive influence of effective leaders.
 They asked respondents for three descriptive words about the leader and how they contributed to the follower’s life.
 The research summarized four things that followers want the most from a leader.
 The good news is that they are all achievable:

-- Who’s following you and how strong is their commitment to follow your lead?
+- Who is following you?
+And how strong is their commitment to follow your lead?

 - Are you effectively inspiring and motivating?